The Sample Complexity of Auctions with Side Information

-In this subsection, consider the case that the distributions have support $[0, h]$ for some $h$.
-We seek to learn a mechanism that is optimal up to an $\epsilon$ additive loss in term of revenue.
+In this subsection, consider the case that the distributions have a bounded support $[0, h]$ for some $h > 0$.
+We seek to learn a mechanism that is optimal up to an $\epsilon$ additive loss in the expected revenue.
 We show the following theorem.